 To educate elected officials at the local, state, and federal levels to pass legislation allocating funds for feminine hygiene products in schools.

-The Posh Pack initiative was created out of a need to provide middle and high school young women with feminine hygiene products, so they can truly focus on learning and educating themselves.
+Posh Pack, Incorporated was created out of a need to provide middle and high school young women with feminine hygiene products.
+Having access to these items provides a quality of life that allows young women to focus and perform better in school.
 The hope is to empower these young women to take full advantage of educational opportunities without worry about access to feminine hygiene products.
-These products are not luxury items and without them serve as a major distraction impacting quality of life for young women.
+These products are not luxury items and without them serve as a major distraction for young women in school.

 The name Posh Pack was created to take away the stigma around menstrual cycles.
 The topic of menstrual cycles has long been a taboo topic, making young women feel insecure and unsure of themselves.
-Posh Packs are working to make sure women feel secure and confident in themselves even during this time of the month.
-There is nothing to be ashamed of and if a young woman is in a situation where feminine products are needed, Posh Packs will be there!
+Posh Packs are working to make sure young women feel secure and confident in themselves even during this time of the month.

 Access to feminine hygiene products is not a privilege for those that can afford them, but a necessary right for all who need them.
-Without these products many young women are missing educational opportunities, putting them behind in school.
-Additionally, school boards have not accounted for this need in their annual budgets to equip schools with these products.
-Posh Packs will not only educate the public and elected officials on this need, but in the interim work to fill the gap, by providing Georgia middle and high schools with feminine hygiene products.
+Without these products many young women miss educational opportunities, putting them behind in school.
+Additionally, many legislatures have not accounted for this need in their annual budgets to equip schools properly with these products.
+Posh Packs not only educates the public and elected officials on this need, but in the interim works to fill the gap, by providing middle and high schools with feminine hygiene products.

 "Service to others is the rent you pay for your room here on earth."